mikegirenko/python-learning/README.md

 # python-learning

-"Python crash course" by Eric Matthes
+"Python Crash Course: A Hands-On, Project-Based Introduction to Programming" by Eric Matthes